michaelwnau/ci-agent/README.md

 # CI Agent

-Competitive Intelligence Agent using the OpenAI Agents SDK, a Meta Language for CI tasks, Streamlit UI, uv for dependency management, ruff for linting, and Docker for containerized deployment.
-This repository also includes a GitHub Actions workflow for CI and image publishing.
+Competitive Intelligence Agent built around a meta-language for CI tasks, a Streamlit UI, simple Markdown for exportable reports,and reproducible dependency management with `uv`.

+Important change: this codebase has deprecated active use of Meta/OpenAI provider integrations and now prefers Google Generative (Gemini) integrations via the `google-generativeai` SDK / ADK where available.
+OpenAI-related code paths remain as legacy fallbacks in some places but are no longer the recommended or default runtime path.

 ## Features

-1. OpenAI Agents SDK based agent encapsulating a competitive intelligence meta-language.
+1. Google Generative (Gemini) / ADK integration (preferred) for generation and agent workflows.
+The repo supports the `google-generativeai` SDK and uses `GenerativeModel.generate_content` where available.
+BYOK.
+2. (Legacy) OpenAI Agents SDK integration — kept for backward compatibility but deprecated.
+New development should use the Google path.
 2. Streamlit graphical interface to invoke agent commands.
 3. uv for fast, reproducible dependency resolution and virtual environments.
 4. ruff for lint and format checks in local and CI workflows.